scipy-conference/scipy_proceedings/papers/jyotika_singh/jsingh.rst

 Conclusion
 ==========

-In this paper pyAudioProcessing, an open-source Python library, is presented that implements and integrates a wide range of audio processing functionalities.
-Using pyAudioProcessing, one can read and visualize audios, clean audio signals by removal of irrelevant content, build and extract complex features such as GFCC, MFCC and other spectrum and cepstrum based features, build classification models, and use pre-built trained baseline models to classify different types of audio.
+In this paper pyAudioProcessing, an open-source Python library, is presented.
+The tool implements and integrates a wide range of audio processing functionalities.
+Using pyAudioProcessing, one can read and visualize audio signals, clean audio signals by removal of irrelevant content, build and extract complex features such as GFCC, MFCC and other spectrum and cepstrum based features, build classification models, and use pre-built trained baseline models to classify different types of audio.
 Wrappers along with command-line usage examples are provided in the software's readme and wiki for giving the user